8 children between the ages of 1 and 14 are dead after a mass shooting in Louisiana, police say

 The victims ranged in age from one to about 14 years old, said Shreveport police spokesperson Chris Bordelon.
 A total of 10 were people shot.

+Police did not release the name of the suspect but did say he was an adult male.

-Officials said they were still gathering details about the crime scene, which extended across three locations.
+Officials said they were still gathering details at the crime scenes south of downtown Shreveport — the two homes and a third location.
 Some of the children shot were related to the suspect, Bordelon said.

 “This is an extensive scene unlike anything most of us have ever seen,” he said.